-If you’re searching for Form 5500 instructions, you’re probably newly responsible for your company’s 401(k).
+If you’re searching for Form 5500 instructions, you’re probably newly responsible for your company’s 401(k) administration.
 Or you’re just looking for a quick refresher to help you properly file your form so you can get back to more important things.

 Either way, you’re in the right place.

 In this post, we’ll walk you through 5 easy-to-follow steps for successfully submitting Form 5500.
 By the end of this post, you should be well equipped to quickly get your Form 5500 out the door, so you can go back to more important things.

 So, without further ado, let’s jump right in!

 Why Filing Form 5500 Correctly is So Important